sandeshkota/programming-basics/docs/algorithms/intro.md

 ### Algorithms
-A setup of instructions to achieve some result
+A setup of instructions to achieve some result.

+Guidelines
+- The steps in an algorithm must be ina specific order
+- The also needs to be distinct (and small)
+- Should produce a result
+- Should complete in finite amount of time

 ## Big-O notation
 A notation which indicates the worst possible performance value of an algorithm (time & memory)

+### O(1) - Constant Time
+- Reading a value from an array

 ### O(n) - Linear
 - Linear search